ryankeleti/ega/README.md

 ## current status

-See `cont.tex` for what people are currently working on.
+See `CONTRIBUTING.md` for what people are currently working on.

 - [x] Introduction
 - [ ] Preliminaries